 - Singletrack: Rigid mountain bikes and hardtail mountain bikes are popular options for bikepacking tours that take you on occasional singletrack.
 A mountain bike with front suspension will smooth out your ride and make it easier to navigate up and over roots and rocks.
 If you’ll be primarily on technical singletrack, a full-suspension mountain bike a good choice.
 A fat-tire bike is another option.
 The massive tires will help smooth out the ride without adding the complexity of suspension.

 Suspension is great for smoothing out rough trails, but it also adds weight and design complexity to your bike.
 For this reason, most bikepackers try to match the type and amount of suspension to the terrain they’ll be riding.
+Learn more about the differences between hardtail vs. full suspension.

 Here are some suspension options for bikepacking: